harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - The Harness UI displayed incorrect default value for conditional execution.
 (CDS-68600)

-  When you create a new pipeline, if you don't have any default value for conditional execution, the Harness UI showed that the **Execute this step if the stage execution is successful thus far** is selected, but the YAML view didn't reflect the same.
+  Previously, when you created a new pipeline, if you didn't have any default value for conditional execution, the Harness UI showed that the **Execute this step if the stage execution is successful thus far** was selected, but the YAML view didn't reflect the same.

   This issue is fixed.
 If no options are selected, then the default strategy will be applied from the backend at runtime.